louisXW/PODS/docs/html/_sources/tutorials/index.rst.txt

-.. _opdelfttutorials:
+.. _podsttutorials:

 Tutorials
 =========

-This is a collection of tutorials on opdelft basics:
+This is a collection of tutorials on PODS basics:

 .. toctree::